UniMath/agda-unimath/src/foundation/large-apartness-relations.lagda.md

   where

   field
-    large-rel-Large-Apartness-Relation : Large-Relation-Prop β A
+    apart-prop-Large-Apartness-Relation : Large-Relation-Prop β A
     antirefl-Large-Apartness-Relation :
-      is-antireflexive-Large-Relation-Prop A large-rel-Large-Apartness-Relation
+      is-antireflexive-Large-Relation-Prop A apart-prop-Large-Apartness-Relation
     symmetric-Large-Apartness-Relation :
-      is-symmetric-Large-Relation-Prop A large-rel-Large-Apartness-Relation
+      is-symmetric-Large-Relation-Prop A apart-prop-Large-Apartness-Relation
     cotransitive-Large-Apartness-Relation :
-      is-cotransitive-Large-Relation-Prop A large-rel-Large-Apartness-Relation
+      is-cotransitive-Large-Relation-Prop A apart-prop-Large-Apartness-Relation

+  apart-Large-Apartness-Relation : Large-Relation β A apart-Large-Apartness-Relation a b =
+    type-Prop (apart-prop-Large-Apartness-Relation a b)

   consistent-Large-Apartness-Relation :
     {l : Level} →
     (a b : A l) →
-    a ＝ b →
+    a ＝ b → ¬ (apart-Large-Apartness-Relation a b)
-    ¬ (type-Prop (large-rel-Large-Apartness-Relation a b)) consistent-Large-Apartness-Relation a .a refl =
+  consistent-Large-Apartness-Relation a .a refl =
     antirefl-Large-Apartness-Relation a